marl-ieee-nitk/marl-ieee-nitk.github.io/_posts/2019-02-28-Solving-Switch-Riddle-using-RL.md

 ## Switch Riddle

 There are n prisoners in prison and a warden.
 The Warden decides to free the prisoners if they can solve the following problem.
-So, every day the Warden will select one of the prisoners and send him to an interrogation room which consists of a light bulb with a switch.
+So, every day the Warden will select one of the prisoners randomly and send him to an interrogation room which consists of a light bulb with a switch.
 If the prisoner in the room can tell that all other prisoners including him have been to the room at least once then the Warden will free all of them otherwise kill all of them.
 Except for the prisoner in the room, other prisoners are unaware of the fact that who got selected on that particular day to go to the interrogation room.

 ![Switch Riddle](/assets/SwitchRiddle.png "Switch Riddle")